60.8

 About Dolores County, Colorado

-Above Colorado's state average
+Above Colorado's average across the board

 Score breakdown